antonincacadetruire/syntaxe-converter-1/Note.md

 ```
 That means I'll have to be carreful when parsing a file to understand this clearly, and to link those rules and fragments together.

+### Javascript
+In `Tree-sitter`some rules are being written in `javascript`.
+For simplification purpose, those rules are being stored as strings in the grammar, and will be executed during runtime with `node`.